pawlarius/pawlarius/README.md

 ### Hi there 👋

-A web developer, learned most of my trade from internet, self experimenting and from amazing people I am working with.
+💻 A web developer, learned most of my trade from internet, self experimenting and from amazing people I work with.

-Usually I work with ReactJS and Ruby on Rails, but currently I am learning to build an optimized web blog with other technologies ✨.
+🌱 Usually I work with ReactJS and Ruby on Rails, but currently I am learning to build an optimized web blog with other technologies ✨.

-Besides coding, I also like to design and make cute crafty doll projects with yarn, [here at https://pawlarius.com 🧶](https://pawlarius.com/).
+🧶 Besides coding, I also like to design and make cute crafty doll projects with yarn, [here at https://pawlarius.com 🧶](https://pawlarius.com/).

 <!--
 **pawlarius/pawlarius** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.